ibm-client-engineering/solution-filenet-aws/website/docs/README.md

     C --> D(Transition);
 ```

 The Value Engineering Method is a human and design-led approach to solve complex business problems with transformative technology.
-This approach uses a proven co-creation methodology that aligns our experts, utilize leadership based on thousands of projects, with key client stakeholders to quickly identify business or technology challenges and build Proof of Experiences (PoXs) that solve and ‘de-risk’ those problems using IBM hybrid cloud and AI technology.
+This approach uses a proven co-creation methodology that aligns our experts, utilize leadership based on thousands of projects, with key client stakeholders to quickly identify business or technology challenges and build Proof of Experiences (PoXs) that solve and ‘de-risk’ those problems using IBM technology.

 :::info
 <img src="https://user-images.githubusercontent.com/95059/166857681-99c92cdc-fa62-4141-b903-969bd6ec1a41.png" width="300" height="100" />